ctpelok77/kstar/README.md

 ### License ###
 * The K* integration is under GPLv3.
 Copyright (C) 2017 IBM Research, USA

+* The symmetries framework is based on the framework for the classical planning by Carmel Domshlak, Michael Katz, and Alexander Shleyfman.

-* The framework is based on the [Fast Downward](http://www.fast-downward.org/), adapted to handle multiple effects.
+* The framework is based on the [Fast Downward](http://www.fast-downward.org/).
 For the unchanged parts the licence of Fast Downward applies.

-* The symmetries framework is based on the framework for the classical planning by Carmel Domshlak, Michael Katz, and Alexander Shleyfman.